battre/autocomplete-attribute-explainer/country_analysis.md

 </table>

-[^uk-town]: The UK has the concept of postal towns.
+[^uk-town] The UK has the concept of postal towns.
 I am not sure how to express this.
 (A single form will have one field for the town and one for the city).
 E.g. www.boots.com